7 Pro Tips for Crispy Chicken Katsu: Crunchy & Delicious

 • ½ tsp freshly ground black pepper

-• Vegetable oil or canola oil for frying (enough to submerge halfway)
+• Vegetable or canola oil for frying (enough to submerge halfway)

 • Fresh lemon wedges, for serving